 My favorite movie is the same now as it was in 1996 – a Christian Slater movie called Pump Up the Volume.
-It was released in 1990, and it beautifully captured the moment and Gen-X attitude.
+It came out in 1990, and it beautifully captured the moment and Gen-X attitude.
 I identified strongly with the main character, but as a young, socially awkward geek I strongly expect I wasn’t actually cool like Christian Slater.

 How did you join DMC?

 Accidentally.
 I was working for NIPER in Bartlesville.
 They sent me to LabVIEW training in Austin.
 Frank was sitting in the seat behind me.
 The training was slower than I needed, so I was working ahead.
 Apparently, Frank saw that and gave me his card.
 A few months later, the government decided to farm out its research lab contracts so I gave Frank a call.
 He brought me out to Chicago and interviewed me.
 He checked my references when I was in the car with him!
 I was employee number six.

 How has DMC changed over the years?
 What hasn't changed?